averagewagon/microsite/site/content/about-the-microsite.md

 ## How It Works

-Microsite is built from three main components:
+The Microsite is built from three main components:

 1. Firmware
    ([GitHub](https://github.com/averagewagon/microsite/tree/main/micro))